SanskarBaluni/Spam_Detection_ML/README.md

 ## Understanding Naive Bayes

 Naive Bayes is a classification technique based on Bayes' Theorem with an assumption of independence among predictors.
 In simple terms, a Naive Bayes classifier assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.

+## Web App

+- [Access the Web App](https://spamdetectionml-sanskar.streamlit.app/) - Use the web app to predict multiple diseases.

 ## Python Libraries Used